tbetcke/hpc_lecture_notes/hpc_lecture_notes/2022-assignment_2.md

 and predict how long the computation will take**.

 **Compute the approximate solution with your value of $N$**.
 Measure the time taken and the error, and **briefly (1-2 sentences) comment on how these compare to your predictions**.
+Your error may turn out to be higher than $10^{-8}$ for your value of $N$: if so, you can still get full marks for commenting on why your prediction was not correct.

 ### Part 2: Solving the heat equation with GPU acceleration